When will the Montana Local Food Challenge begin?

 Can people without computers participate?

-Yes, we will have paper copies of the Challenge in our office and can send them to any participants who would like them.
+Yes, we have paper copies of the Challenge in our office and can send them to any participants who would like them.